10 Common Google Tag Manager Mistakes:

 We all make mistakes:

 Google Tag Manager is a powerful and flexible platform for managing marketing tags.
 However, like most digital marketing solutions it requires careful planning and technical knowledge to implement and maintain.
-Not surprisingly we all makes mistakes and you may recognise some of the common Google Tag Manager mistakes.
-But by sharing some of the more common errors here, you can avoid making these same mistakes.
-If you have come across other common Google Tag Manager mistakes, please share them below and we can all benefit from your experience.
+Not surprisingly we all makes mistakes.
+You may recognise some of the common Google Tag Manager mistakes.
+But by sharing some of the more common errors, you can avoid making the same ones.